 The experience of seeing better and more comfortable for a longer time, is immediately recognized positively with SPECTROLIGHT fullspectrum light.
 Read more here.

-Sunlight contains the colours of light in their visual brightness consistently spread over the spectrum.
-This is the same for incandescent lamps, but they only have a continous emission in the yellow-red spectral range, the blue part is missing.
+Natural Sunlight contains the colours of light in their visual brightness consistently spread over the spectrum.
+This is the same for incandescent lamps, but they only have a continuous emission in the yellow-red spectral range, the blue part is missing.
 Therefore their light is yellowish.

-Due to the advantageous existence of all spectral colours the light of the SPECTROLIGHT fullspectrum lamp seems to be milder and less “sharp”.
-In comparison to “simple” fluorescent lamps, it is percepted to be more comfortable even after a longer time of exposure and high illuminances.
+Due to the advantageous existence of all spectral colours the light of the SPECTROLIGHT full spectrum lamps seems to be milder and less “sharp”.
+In comparison to “simple” fluorescent lamps, it is perceived to be more comfortable even after a longer time of exposure and high illuminances.

-The remarkable spectral blue share of the fullspectrum light is dispositive for the suppresion of Melatonin distribution, the decisive hormone for the sleeping-waking-rythm.
+The remarkable spectral blue share of the full spectrum light is dispositive for the suppression of Melatonin distribution, the decisive hormone for the sleeping-waking-rhythm.

 If this blue share is missing in the spectral colours, for example at incandescent lamps, this leads to fatigue because Melatonin is not suppressed, but distributed.
 Even bright halogen lamps are not effective, but in the contrary the point-shaped light radiation leads to glare, which then causes further fatigue.

-The new SPECTROLIGHT® lamps with the natural daylight colour of 5,800 Kelvin provide their balanced, circadian effective light by very high quality phosphors with a high share of blue and transition to longwave UV-A. A special glas material with extended transmission for it is used for the lamp tube.
+The SPECTROLIGHT® full spectrum lamps with the natural daylight colour of 5,800 Kelvin provide their balanced, circadian effective light by very high quality phosphors with a high share of blue and transition to longwave UV-A. A special glass material with extended transmission for it is used for the lamp tube.

-The SPECTROLIGHT® daylight may be used as biologic timer, is effective against fatigue, stimulating the performance and can have a positive influence on depressive moods and SAD (Seasonal Affective Depression / Disorder).
-However, precondition are high illuminances of 5,000 Lux and more, as they are only reached with the DIALITE PRO, PRO X, and VISION luminaires with two parallelly mounted compact fluorescent lamps (“Two lights in one”).
+The SPECTROLIGHT® full spectrum daylight may be used as biologic timer, is effective against fatigue, stimulating the performance and can have a positive influence on depressive moods and SAD (Seasonal Affective Depression / Disorder).
+However, precondition are high illuminances of 5,000 Lux and more, as they are only reached with the DIALITE PRO, X, and VISION lamps with two parallel mounted fluorescent lamps.
 Traditional linear lamps only reach these values when x-fold arranged.

 The operation of these high quality lights with electronic ballasts is self-evident.
-Only the increased operation frequency of 40,000 Hz, instead of the 50 Hz of main’s supply, creates an absolutely flickerfree light.
-Furthermore additional dimming of these modern power supplies enable comfortable and indivdual adjustment of illuminance to a brightness without glare.
+Only the increased operation frequency of 40,000 Hz, instead of the 50 Hz of main’s supply, creates an absolutely flicker free light.
+Furthermore additional dimming enables comfortable and individual adjustment of illuminance to brightness without glare.

-SPECTROLIGHT® is the implemented light-physiological conclusion of positive, harmonic fullspectrum light for a balanced illumination, for humans’ wellness of physical condition.
+SPECTROLIGHT® full spectrum lamps are the implemented light-physiological conclusion of positive, harmonic full spectrum light for a balanced illumination, for humans’ wellness of physical condition.

 A term for the relative yellowness, whiteness or blueness of the colour of light,